narrator0/ntubagb-betsite/README.md

 > Notice that to display `"` you have to write `\"` this is to avoid mistakening the mormal `"` .
 So in JSON files, if you wanna display charaters like ", [, ], {, } etc. There is a need to add a `\` before it to prevent further mistake.

 > Another thing is that the link there _**must**_ be a youtube link, it won't work for any other link and can get an error if you put one.

+### Picture Data Management

+Picture data also uses JSON data to store imformation.
+But in this case, the data only contains imformation of the name and how many pictures in it.
+But you still have to put the picture in the `/ntubagb/manage/data/pictures` file and there are a few things that must be awared :

+* the file name must be the same in the JSON file
+* the picture type must be `.jpg` and is defferent from  `.JPG`
+* the picture filenames must be numbered started from 1.jpg

+> The picture representing the whole album will be `1.jpg`.
+So if you wanna change it, just change the file which is named after `1.jpg` .

+## Statistic Data Management

+### Introduce to csv Data

+A csv data is also plain text data.